Using Drugs and Alcohol stopped the flow of feelings and stifled clear thinking.

 We are here to help each other come out of those dark and deadly days.

 Allow yourself to think and feel.
-It's free and we will become freer each passing day.
+It's free and we will become freer with each passing day.

 I know this entire post is more sugar-coated than most I've written.